- Computer Science

 AP Spanish Literature

-This class is designed to prepare students to take the A.P.
-Spanish Literature exam in May.
+Students who have completed AP Spanish Language may take this course, which prepares students for the Advanced Placement Spanish Literature examination.
 Students learn to read, analyze, and discuss critically literary texts pertaining to all genres of Spanish literature.
-The list of required authors and works is determined by the A.P.
-Examining Board.
-It includes works from the medieval period through the 20th Century and encompasses both Peninsular and South American literature.
-The class is designed for those students who have successfully completed the A.P.
-Spanish Language class or its equivalent.
-Departmental approval is required for enrollment.
+The list of required authors and works, determined by the AP examining board, includes works from the medieval period through the 20th century, encompassing both peninsular and South American literature.
+This course is equivalent to a fifth-semester course at the college level.